Why The DoD Created The CMMC

 Once the remediation plan is complete and a DoD Contractor’s systems and procedures are compliant with the appropriate CMMC Level, an MSSP will have the tools and processes in place to monitor, detect, and report on cybersecurity breaches within the DoD Contractor’s systems.
 If the DoD Contractor is not outsourcing compliance to an MSSP, they have the option to report cyber incidents themselves, given they have tools to monitor and detect such incidents.

-The Importance of Passing the First CMMC Audit
+The Importance of Passing the First Third-Party Assessment

 - The time it takes to implement all of the security controls required for the Program you desire to bid on if you have waited until the last minute